bowen0701/gpml/README.md

-# Machine Learning in Production
+# Machine Learning Engineering & Research

-This repo is to collect my Python implementations of ML in production; in other words, ML engineering.
+This repo is to collect my Python implementations of ML engineering & research.